 Mengyue Zhao is a data scientist at Microsoft, where she develops end-to-end machine-learning solutions for various use cases in cloud computing and distributed platforms (e.g., Azure, Hadoop, and Spark).
 Mengyue focuses on scalable analysis, including data processing, feature engineering, feature selection, predictive modeling, and web services development.
 Previously, she was a data analyst at GE Digital, mainly focusing on solving machine-learning problems in the manufacturing domain.
 Mengyue has broad interests in machine learning, deep learning, and data mining and is passionate about harnessing the power of big data to answer interesting questions and drive business decisions.
 Mengyue holds a master’s degree in analytics from the University of San Francisco.

-John Mark Agosta is a principal data scientist in IMML at Microsoft.
-Over his career, he has worked with startups and labs in the Bay Area, including the original Knowledge Industries, and was a researcher at Intel Labs, where he was awarded a Santa Fe Institute Business Fellowship in 2007, and at SRI International after receiving his PhD from Stanford.
+John-Mark Agosta is a principal data scientist in IMML at Microsoft.
+Previously, he worked with startups and labs in the Bay Area, including the original Knowledge Industries, and was a researcher at Intel Labs, where he was awarded a Santa Fe Institute Business Fellowship in 2007, and at SRI International after receiving his PhD from Stanford.
 He has participated in the annual Uncertainty in AI conference since its inception in 1985, proving his dedication to probability and its applications.
-When feeling low he recharges his spirits by singing Russian music with Slavyanka, the Bay Area’s Slavic music chorus.
+When feeling low, he recharges his spirits by singing Russian music with Slavyanka, the Bay Area’s Slavic music chorus.

-Mario Inchiosa’s passion for data science and high-performance computing drives his work at Microsoft, where he focuses on delivering parallelized, scalable advanced analytics integrated with the R language.
-Previously, Mario served as Revolution Analytics’s chief scientist and as analytics architect in IBM’s Big Data organization, where he worked on advanced analytics in Hadoop, Teradata, and R. Prior to that, Mario was US chief scientist in Netezza Labs, bringing advanced analytics and R integration to Netezza’s SQL-based data warehouse appliances.
-He also served as US chief science officer at NuTech Solutions, a computer science consultancy specializing in simulation, optimization, and data mining, and senior scientist at BiosGroup, a complexity science spin-off of the Santa Fe Institute.
+Mario Inchiosa is a principal software engineer at Microsoft, where he focuses on scalable machine learning and AI.
+Previously, Mario served as Revolution Analytics’s chief scientist; analytics architect in IBM’s Big Data organization, where he worked on advanced analytics in Hadoop, Teradata, and R; US chief scientist in Netezza Labs, bringing advanced analytics and R integration to Netezza’s SQL-based data warehouse appliances; US chief science officer at NuTech Solutions, a computer science consultancy specializing in simulation, optimization, and data mining; and senior scientist at BiosGroup, a complexity science spin-off of the Santa Fe Institute.
 Mario holds bachelor’s, master’s, and PhD degrees in physics from Harvard University.
-He has been awarded four patents and has published over 30 research papers, earning Publication of the Year and Open Literature Publication Excellence awards.
+He has been awarded four patents and has published over 30 research papers, earning publication of the year and open literature publication excellence awards.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org